christiangemesi/rfobaden-incident-manager/future-features.md

 # Future Features

 This documents lists future features for the IncidentManager.
-These features are mostly ideas, and should give inspiration as to how the IncidentManager can
+These features are mostly ideas, and should give inspiration as to how the IncidentManager can be expanded in the future.

 ## 1. Bug Fixes